FREQUENTLY ASKED QUESTIONS

 YES!
 Our indoor slab yard holds over 500 different slabs for your choosing.
 Contact us or simply stop by for a visit.

-Yes, Renaissance Marble & Granite, Corp. is a Marble Institute of America Accredited Fabricator.
+Yes, Renaissance Marble & Granite, Corp. is a Marble Institute of America Member.
 We meet the industry’s highest standards for business activities, product knowledge, fabrication and installation.
 You can be confident that your project will be completed in a professional manner, that questions or concerns will be promptly addressed and that your satisfaction will be the company’s priority.
-The MIA Accreditation seal means peace of mind, from the selection of the slab through fabrication, installation and beyond.

 Absolutely.
 Renaissance always applies safety treads filled with abrasive to minimize the risk of slipping.